 The people who handle your personal information have the training and skills to protect your personal information from unauthorised access or misuse.

-Our website uses industry standard security protocols to protect the personal information you disclose in using our Member Online and Employer Online facilities.
-Sunsuper uses encryption to provide more secure communications when using our Member Online and Employer Online facilities.
-In addition, when you join Member Online or Employer Online you must read and accept terms and conditions relating to privacy and security.
+Sunsuper uses industry standard security protocols to protect the personal information you disclose in using our Member Online, Sunsuper app and Employer Online facilities.
+Sunsuper uses encryption to provide more secure communications when using our Member Online, Sunsuper app and Employer Online facilities.
+In addition, when you join Member Online or Employer Online or set up the Sunsuper app you must read and accept terms and conditions relating to privacy and security.

 We have appointed a Privacy Officer.
 If you have any queries you can contact us by the following means: